iaac-macad/Pix2Daylight/README.md

 ## Future work

 - [ ] We learned too late that Google Cloud Functions focus on CPUs.
 Our GPU-accelerated model would benefit from a service like Vertex AI.
 We can simplify our user interface by deploying the model and sending direct web requests.
-- [ ] For our validation, we added up the analyses of all the windows in a room.
-But for the User Interface, we only show one analysis per room, per window.
-This is a further development that the app could benefit from.
 - [ ] For our user interface, we have used only native components in our Grasshopper scripts.
 Porting them to Python and uploading them to a Github repo would make it possible to offer them as a pyRevit Extension.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>